 This success brought them much recognition, and they were both nominated BusinessWeek’s Top 25 Young Entrepreneurs in 2007.
 Ming and Tim were both barely 25 years old then.

-Following that runaway success, Netccentric experienced tremendous growth in the next two years, with regional offices opening and the addition of 2 new ventures: ChurpChurp, a social media advertising network; and Ripplewerkz, an interactive media design house.
+Following that runaway success, Netccentric experienced tremendous growth in the next two years, with regional offices opening and the addition of 1 new venture: ChurpChurp, a social media advertising network.
 The latest additions to its stellar arsenal of digital media assets are Reelity.TV, a video production arm; and Dayre, a mobile blogging application.

 With so much potential in the digital media space, Netccentric is poised for greater growth and innovations.
 The group has also taken on a truly global perspective, with staff and offices around the world, including the United Kingdom.